pupilfirst/playbook/agreement/decision_tree.md

 *If you answered "No"*

-If you feel you can not handle a hectic schedule you and/or technology is not your cup of tea, SV.CO is not the apt platform for you.
+If you feel you can not handle a hectic schedule  and/or technology is not your cup of tea, SV.CO is not the apt platform for you.

 **Q6.
 Is running a startup sustainably your only aim?**